Steeven9/Chess-expect/README.md

 Note: to win, you have to eat the king.
 Yup.

 ## Language and libraries

-The program is in Advanced Student Language, made with DrRacket v7.0; it uses the libraries racket/base (for struct-copy), 2htdp/image (image manipulation and drawing) and 2htdp/universe (big-bang).
+The program is in Advanced Student Language, made with DrRacket v7.0.

+It uses the libraries racket/base (for struct-copy), 2htdp/image (for image manipulation and drawing) and 2htdp/universe (big-bang).